dkz2r/latex-novice-academic-publishing/episodes/11-citations-and-references.md

 Note, that there is `\clear*field*`, `\clear*name*` and `\clear*list*`.

 ### natbib

-When using Overleaf, we just need to make sure that the bibliography file is present in the project and properly referenced in our document.
+We just need to make sure that the bibliography file is present in the project and properly referenced in our document.
 Check to make sure that your `main.tex` file is in the same directory as your `sample-references.bib` file.